tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   When you click an external hyperlink on admin screens, http referrer will be eliminated to hide a footprint of your site.

 * **Multiple source of IP Geolocation databases:**
   [MaxMind GeoLite free databases](http://www.maxmind.com "MaxMind - IP Geolocation and Online Fraud Prevention") and [IP2Location LITE databases](http://www.ip2location.com/ "IP Address Geolocation to Identify Website Visitor's Geographical Location") can be installed in this plugin.
-Those will be downloaded and updated (once a month) automatically.
 Also free Geolocation REST APIs and whois information can be available for audit purposes.
-  Father more, if you use CloudFlare or CloudFront as a reverse proxy service, you can get [dedicated API class libraries](http://www.ipgeoblock.com/article/api-class-library.html "CloudFlare & CloudFront API class library | IP Geo Block") for these services.
+  Father more, if you use CloudFlare or CloudFront as a reverse proxy service, you can install the [dedicated API class libraries](http://www.ipgeoblock.com/article/api-class-library.html "CloudFlare & CloudFront API class library | IP Geo Block") for these services.

 * **Customizing response:**
   HTTP response code can be selectable as `403 Forbidden` to deny access pages, `404 Not Found` to hide pages or even `200 OK` to redirect to the top page.